Language-Technology-Assessment/European-open-AI-index/pages/osai-definitions.md

  ___
 Join the [discussion](https://codeberg.org/AI-technology-assessment/European-open-AI-index/issues/23).
 Make you voice heard at the [European AI Office](https://ai-act-service-desk.ec.europa.eu/en/ai-act-service-desk).

+References and further readings:

+[^1]: This stance has seen increasing support in the form of court rulings that clarify the relationship between generative AI model output and other forms of (training) data, see GEMA vs OpenAI (Nov 2025).

 Current issues in open-source AI as public AI in Europe: